ray-project/ray/doc/source/cluster/autoscaling.rst

 Programmatically Scaling a Cluster
 ----------------------------------

 You can from within a Ray program command the autoscaler to scale the cluster up to a desired size with ``request_resources()`` call.
-The cluster will immediately attempt to scale to accomodate the requested resources, bypassing normal upscaling delay.
+The cluster will immediately attempt to scale to accomodate the requested resources, bypassing normal upscaling speed constraints.

 .. autofunction:: ray.autoscaler.sdk.request_resources